 , Oscar Hijuelos

-Lydia España moves through life, from pampered daughter of a wealthy Cuban family to struggling immigrant seamstress to widowed cleaning woman in Harlem.
+Lydia España moves through life, from a pampered daughter of a wealthy Cuban family to a struggling immigrant seamstress to a widowed cleaning woman in Harlem.

 , Jen Gish

 Foreign students trapped in New York when the Communists assume control of China in 1948 band together to try and achieve the American dream while retaining their Chinese values.